Nudin/noise-suppression-for-voice/README.md

-# Real-time Noise Suppression Plugin (VST2, LV2, LADSPA)
+# Real-time Noise Suppression Plugin (LADSPA) for mpv

 A real-time noise suppression plugin for voice based on [Xiph's RNNoise](https://github.com/xiph/rnnoise).
 [More info about the base library](https://people.xiph.org/~jm/demo/rnnoise/).

+Repo from @werman changed minimally based on input form @tobia to run with [mpv](https://mpv.io/).

 ## About